LeadSloth helps technology companies find untapped revenue in their marketing databases. Results guaranteed. Read More »

 Feel free to provide some feedback in the comments on this blog, or on the Genius.com blog.
 I’m interested to learn which topics you’d like to hear more about.

 Monday and Tuesday I’m attending the Boston MarketingSherpa B2B Marketing Summit.
 About two weeks ago I attended the San Francisco event, which had a similar program and exhibitors.
-In this post some recommendations for the program…
+In this post some thoughts about the program…

 First of all, the best thing about this event is that the speakers are marketing practitioners, not vendors.
 This ensures that you get lots of real-life advice.
 However, there are also many different perspectives, and it’s not always easy to link them together.
 But, that can easily be addressed: